AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 When everything goes loose, you must learn to take the reins and stir back to control.
 At 1st level, you choose a "dirty tactic" to adopt and add to your arsenal, from the following choices:

 * _Careful Step_ - While you [[Action Economy#^665abd|disengage]], you may move through the space of unwilling creatures, given you have enough movement to spend to get to their other side.
-When you do, they may attempt an [[Action Economy#^dc41f3|attack of opportunity]] against you.
+When you do, they may attempt an [[Action Economy#Opportunity Attacks|opportunity attack]] against you.
 Unless you are hit by the creature, you succeed in moving through their space.
 If you are hit, you still expend your movement but do not move, but may try again.
 * _Choke_ - While grappling, restraining or toppling another creature, you may still use your weapon to make an attack with it with advantage, as you grapple the creature using your weapon.
 The attack's damage die has its size reduced by 1, but the weapon's traits remain the same.
 * _Fan_ - You may use a [[Action Economy#^359f07|minor interaction]] to draw two light weapons and hold them in one hand.
 	If you have three or less light weapons with the Thrown trait held this way in one hand, you may throw each from this hand with no penalty.